fabio-t/alone-rl/README.md

 **NB: this is not even in alpha state.** Lurk freely if you like the concept, but *know* this is not playable, by far.
 Keep an eye on the [releases](https://github.com/fabioticconi/alone-the-roguelite/releases) area, for the future.

+# Controls

+* Move using the directional arrows (hold two together for diagonal movement, eg UP+RIGHT to go north-east)

+* Move into creatures to attack them (message/combat log coming soon), trees to cut them, boulders to crush them.
+  For the last two you need proper tools (a cutting weapon for cutting three, not craftable yet, and a blunt weapon for crushing boulders: you can use a stone for that)

+* Type **g** to get the first item on the ground you are currently positioned on (stones, sticks, corpses, tree trunks.. there's no inventory limit for now).
+  Type **d** to drop the oldest item in your inventory.
+Inventory screen upcoming..

+* Type **t** to throw a throwable weapon (only stones, for now).
+The targeting system is just a stub for now: it simply targets the closest creature, tree or boulders in your view.
+Soon there'll be proper targeting.

 # Features

 ## Field of view